xding78/Sharing/glossary_draft.rst

 .. _address:

 **Address** |br|
-Addresses are used to receive and send transactions_ on the network.
+Addresses are used to receive and send transaction_ on the network.
 An address is a string of alphanumeric characters, but can also be represented as a scannable QR code.
 The address is generated using the `private key`_.

 .. _airdrop: